CDCgov/mycosnp-nf/docs/usage.md

 | `fastq_1`      | Full path to FastQ file for Illumina short reads 1.
 File has to be gzipped and have the extension ".fastq.gz" or ".fq.gz".                                                             |
 | `fastq_2`      | Full path to FastQ file for Illumina short reads 2.
 File has to be gzipped and have the extension ".fastq.gz" or ".fq.gz".                                                             |

-An [example samplesheet](/assets/samplesheet.csv) has been provided with the pipeline.
+An [example samplesheet](/assets/samplesheet.csv) has been provided with the repository.

 ## Samplesheet creation - automated

 A script is available to create a samplesheet from a directory of fastq files.
 The script will search 1 directory deep and attempt to determine sample id names and pairing/multilane information and will automatically create a samplesheet.
-Please review the samplesheet for accuracy before using it in the pipeline.
+Please review the samplesheet for accuracy before using it.

 ```console
 mycosnp-nf/bin/mycosnp_full_samplesheet.sh <directory of fastq files> > new_samplesheet.csv